rafaqz/Rasters.jl/docs/src/tutorials/crazy_rasterization.md

-A simple but inefficient way to do this is to have each pixel of the raster actually be an array of integers, which stores the index of each geometry that touches the pixel. can control exactly what you want to do.
+A simple but inefficient way to do this is to have each pixel of the raster actually be an array of integers, which stores the index of each geometry that touches the pixel.

 First, let's get some data.
 This is a feature collection of all countries in the world.